opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/aws-lambda.md

 ## Configuration fields

-You can configure the processor using the following configuration options:
+You can configure the processor using the following configuration options.

 Field                | Type    | Required | Description
 -------------------- | ------- | -------- | ----------------------------------------------------------------------------